kw3ku/Data-Cleaning-Preprocessing-with_R/README.md

 ## Overview

-This project involves generating synthetic patient data and performing data cleaning and preprocessing tasks.
-The goal is to create a clean and consistent dataset for further analysis.
+This project involves generating synthetic patient data and performing data cleaning and preprocessing tasks in R. The goal is to create a clean and consistent dataset for further analysis.

 ## Data Generation